 ACC must receive electronic confirmation from the U.S. Dept. of Education that you completed your entrance counseling and Master Promissory Note (MPN) at least seven days prior to your first disbursement date.
 If electronic confirmation is not received in time, your first disbursement will be scheduled for the next available disbursement date.

 William D. Ford Federal Direct Loan Program (Direct Loans)

 Direct Subsidized Student Loan

 Available to students with low interest, long-term loans made through the U.S. Department of Education for students who demonstrate financial need.
 You are not charged interest before repayment begins or during authorized deferment periods.
 The government "subsidizes" the interest while you are enrolled at least half-time (6 credit hours).
-The interest rate for a subsidized loan made to an undergraduate student for which the first disbursement is made on or after:

 Direct Unsubsidized Student Loan